blown34/vibesensor/README.md

 https://www.youtube.com/watch?v=-3LGOeC2N48 (Vibration detector with Amateur Radio Alarm)

 This is a simple but effective circuit that uses a piezo speaker element out of an old smoke detector to detect vibrations.
-The signal is processed by the 741 op amp, then sent to a small cheap microcontroller (Atmel ATTiny85).
+The signal is processed by the 741 op amp, abd then is sent to a small cheap microcontroller (Atmel ATTiny85).
 The microcontroller then makes some decisions and adjust its output accordingly.
 It wouldn't take much to shrink the circuit down to a small surface-mount design.
 As it is, it's a bit bulky.

 A simple way to program the ATTiny85 chip, is to use the Sparkfun Tiny AVR Programmer and the Arduino IDE program.